 Paid time off (PTO) will count towards overtime for the week.
-At the beginning of each calendar year, employees will be given PTO days as outlined below.
+At the beginning of each calendar year, Team Members will be given PTO days as outlined below.

-2021 2022 2023 2024 PTO Days 4.00 5.00 5.00 2.00
+2025 2026 2027 2028 PTO Days 4.00 4.00 4.00 5.00

-PTO cannot be used the day before or after a holiday or on a Saturday or Sunday.
-PTO days should be scheduled like vacation, or at least sixteen (16) hours in advance and can only be used in whole day increments like vacation.
-If an employee elects to use PTO due to illness or an emergency situation then proper documentation must be submitted to Human Resources with the completed PTO request form within 48 hours of returning to work, otherwise attendance points will be assessed.
+PTO cannot be used on Sunday.
+PTO days should be scheduled like vacation, or at least eight (8) hours in advance. and can only be used in whole day increments like vacation.
+If a Team Member elects to use PTO due to illness or an emergency situation then proper documentation must be submitted to Human Resources with the completed PTO request form within 48 hours of returning to work, otherwise attendance points will be assessed.